-Written by Chris Zdorovtsov, former SDSU Extension Community Development Field Specialist.
+Written by Chris Zdorovtsov, former SDSU Extension Community Vitality Field Specialist.

 The 2015 South Dakota local food conference, held in Deadwood, provided an opportunity for producers, consumers, farmers markets, restaurants, retailers and consumers to come together to network and gain knowledge related to a variety of local foods topics.

 The conference is a collaborative effort of SDSU Extension, USDA Rural Development, Dakota Rural Action, the South Dakota Department of Agriculture, the South Dakota Small Business Development Center and the South Dakota Specialty Producers Association.

 Below is a collection of handouts and presentations available from this year’s conference.